Deutsche Bank CEO says profits nearing grim scenario

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) co-chief Anshu Jain said investment banking profitability had deteriorated as he explained the need for 1,900 job cuts at the flagship lender hit by the euro zone crisis.
+FRANKFURT, July 26 (Reuters) - Deutsche Bank co-chief Anshu Jain said investment banking profitability had deteriorated as he explained the need for 1,900 job cuts at the flagship lender hit by the euro zone crisis.

 The cull includes 1,500 job cuts at the investment banking arm, and amounts to an about-turn for Germany’s biggest bank which in April said it saw no need for layoffs at its investment bank.